Golden Fox

-Since the first edition, most of the races have been held in Maribor at the Pohorje Ski Resort, but since the 2010s, the event has been moved to Kranjska Gora on several occasions due to the lack of snow in Maribor.
+Since its first edition, most of the races have taken place in Maribor at the Pohorje Ski Resort, however, in the 2020s, the event was moved to Kranjska Gora due to a lack of snow in Maribor.
+After the 60th edition in 2024, the competition ceased to exist.

 History

 The first competition was held between 29 February and 1 March 1964, when there were two slalom races.
 The first race, which was contested by 31 athletes and watched by 5,000 spectators, was won by Marielle Goitschel.
-Initially, the competition took place on the old FIS course, but in 1978 it was moved to its current location, the Snow Stadium in Maribor.
+Initially, the competition took place on the old FIS course, but in 1978, it was moved to the Snow Stadium in Maribor.

 List of winners

-The Golden Fox trophy is awarded to the skier with the best result in the slalom and giant slalom combined.
+The Golden Fox trophy was awarded to the skier with the best result in the slalom and giant slalom combined.